Raikin Ben-Ari

-Early Life and Career
+Early life and career

 Ben-Ari, whose family name was Raikin, was born near Kyiv (now in Ukraine).
 He took his father's last name as his first name and called himself Raikin Ben-Ari, or "Raikin, son of a lion."
 After training at a polytechnic school in the sciences, Ben-Ari became interested in theatre.
 He co-founded the famed Habima Theatre in Moscow, a Hebrew-language theatre, at a time when revolutionary Russia did not look kindly on Jewish-oriented activities.
 The company produced a landmark production of The Dybbuk, a play which has gone on to be a staple of Jewish theatre.

 In the 1920s, Ben-Ari and the Habima company traveled to New York and produced The Dybbuk on Broadway.
-A schism formed in the company and some members went to Palestine, reestablishing Habima there, where it continues (now in Israel) to this day as the premiere Hebrew theatre company.
+A schism formed in the company and some members went to Tel Aviv, reestablishing Habima there, where it continues (now in Israel) to this day as the premiere Hebrew theatre company.
 Other members of the company, including Ben-Ari, remained in the United States.
 Ben-Ari founded the Pargot Theatre, the only Hebrew-language theatre in America.
 A follower of the work of Constantin Stanislavski, Ben-Ari subsequently taught acting in Erwin Piscator's theatre workshop at the New School for Social Research, where his students included Walter Matthau, Marlon Brando, Tony Curtis, Tony Franciosa, and Rod Steiger.

 Eventually, in 1948, Ben-Ari moved to California and established a workshop in Los Angeles.
 Lucille Ball taught a class there on comedy.

 He also appeared in film and television roles in productions as disparate as Adventures of Superman, Al Capone, and Combat!.
 He was the drama director of the Brandeis Institute in Simi Valley, California, where he taught for many years.